krishaamer/green-filter-research/research/literature/sustainability.md

 ### Ecosystem Services {#ecosystem-services}

-There’s evidence paying landovners for the ecosystem services their forests provide may reduce deforestation (Bousfield et al. (2022)).
+There’s evidence paying landowners for the ecosystem services their forests provide may reduce deforestation (Bousfield et al. (2022)).
 Estonian startups Arbonic and Single.Earth are trialing this approach in several forests.

--   Han & Chen (2022) identifies nature-based ssolutions “land re-naturalization (such as afforestation and wetland restoration)”
+-   Han & Chen (2022) identifies nature-based solutions “land re-naturalization (such as afforestation and wetland restoration)”

--   Noriega et al. (2018) attempts to quantify tthe ecosystem services (ES) provided by insects.
-While it can be assusmed much of the flora and fauna are crucial for Earth’s systems, science is still in the process of understanding and quantifying its contributions.
+-   Noriega et al. (2018) attempts to quantify the ecosystem services (ES) provided by insects.
+While it can be assumed much of the flora and fauna are crucial for Earth’s systems, science is still in the process of understanding and quantifying its contributions.
 Meanwhile the destruction pressure on ecosystems is rapidly increasing (cite A B C).

 ### Regeneration {#regeneration}